Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

-Under this condition, if $a,b,c,d$ are either real or come in complex conjugate pairs, then the corresponding measure of orthogonality $\nu(dx;a,b,c,d)$ exists.
-Unfortunately, this simple condition is not good enough for our purposes -- we need to allow also Askey-Wilson laws with finite support as in \cite{Askey-Wilson-79}.
-In fact, such laws describe transitions of the Markov chain in the atomic part.
+Under this condition, if $a,b,c,d$ are either real or come in complex conjugate pairs, then the corresponding measure of orthogonality $\nu (dx;a,b,c,d)$ exists.
+Unfortunately, this simple condition is not general enough for our purposes; we need to allow also Askey--Wilson laws with finite support as in \cite{AskeyWilson79}.
+In fact, such laws describe transitions of the Markov process in the atomic part.